CPU Cache Lines: The Unit of Memory Transfer

 Related Concepts

-- Memory Access Patterns: How access patterns affect cache efficiency
+- Memory Access Patterns: How patterns affect cache efficiency

 - NUMA Architecture: Cache coherency across sockets